 Watsons Bay Walk and the South Head Heritage Trail

 Bondi Beach

 Want to find more great walks like the Watsons Bay walking trail?
-Read our guide to the best Sydney Harbour walks for some inspiration.
+Read our guide to the best Sydney Harbour walks for inspiration!

+Watsons Bay Walk and the South Head Heritage Trail